jmooring/hugo-docs/content/en/hosting-and-deployment/hosting-on-keycdn/index.md

 ![Screenshot of setting the API Key secret variable](secret-api-key.png)

-The Zone ID and API key are used to purge your zone – it’s not strictly needed but otherwise, the CDN might deliver older versions of your assets for quite a while.
+While not strictly required, providing your Zone ID and API key is recommended for purging your zone.
+Without them, the CDN may continue serving outdated versions of your assets for an extended period.

 ## Push your changes to GitLab